dawei-hu/dengue-fever-case-prediction/README.md

 ## Key Steps

-- Data preprocessing was performed, including missing value imputation, feature integration, and unit standardization.
-To maintain the continuity of the time series, no rows were removed,
+- Data preprocessing was performed, including missing value imputation, feature integration, and unit standardisation.
+To maintain the continuity of the time series, no rows were removed.

 - Considering factors such as mosquito and virus incubation periods, dengue transmission is likely influenced by environmental conditions from previous weeks.
 Therefore, lag features of 5 and 10 weeks were generated to capture the impact of historical trends and seasonality on the current value of the target variable.